xdrpp/stc/cmd/stc/stc.1.md

 :	Specify which network to use for hashing, signing, and posting transactions, as well as for querying signers with the `-l` option.
-Two pre-defined names are "main" and "test", but you can configure other networks as discussed in the FILES section.
+Two pre-defined names are "main" and "test", but you can configure other networks in `stc.conf` or by creating per-network configuration files as discussed in the FILES section below.

 `-nopass`
 :	Never prompt for a passphrase, so assume an empty passphrase